Josh Taylor survives knockdown to beat Jack Catterall with controversial decision win

 It's just that it was no fitting ending for what had played out before the 12,000 fans in the sold-out Hydro, with Catterall denied a deserved victory on the judges' scorecards, which favoured Taylor via split decision.

-The atmosphere inside the arena did not actually seem to intimidate Catterall, as he established an early lead by sticking behind his jab and constructing slick combinations, all the while finding space in the middle of the ring despite Taylor's attempts to back the tourist up against the ropes and against a figurative wall.
+The atmosphere inside the arena did not actually seem to intimidate Catterall, as he established an early lead by sticking behind his jab and constructing slick combinations, all the while finding space in the middle of the ring despite Taylor's attempts to back up his fellow southpaw against the ropes and against a figurative wall.

 Taylor had his moments and also appeared to have a power advantage, but a composed Catterall remained as unfazed by the champion's offence as he was by the raucousness of the crowd.
-While Catterall crafted clean combinations, Taylor was struggling to time his own left hand.
+While Catterall crafted clean combinations, Taylor was struggling to time his own left hand, his visitor frequently ducking and forcing the 31-year-old to punch downwards.

-The Scot gradually began to land to the body with right hooks, which proved his most effective attack of the evening, but he could barely land clean with that left straight.
+The home favourite gradually began to make Catterall pay for those manoeuvres, though, by landing to the body with right hooks, which proved Taylor’s most effective attack of the evening.
+Still, he could barely connect cleanly with that left straight.

 As the midway point arrived, blood began to trickle down Taylor's cheek from a cut around his right eye.
 Catterall was only getting more accurate, although the contest was also bitty at times, with the referee warning both men for excessive force in the clinch.